chriselderer/expandable-recycler-view/README.md

 ### 3. Responding to touch events

-It is very simple to implement responding to touch events on a row or child views of a row.
-Just implement the corresponding interface described below.
+It is very simple to implement responding to touch events on a row or child views of a row, just implement the corresponding interface described below.
+ExpandableRecyclerViewAdapter implements OnClickListener and delegates to its own custom interfaces.
 To make it dead easy to perform useful actions on touch events, the interface methods provide you with the Model object corresponding to the touched row, the section index of the section the row was in, and the expansion state of that section.

 For example: